bontchev/adbhoneypot/README.md

 --------------------------------------------------------------------------------

 ## Disclaimer
-I’ve been working on implementig plugins and configuration to the [ADBHoney](https://github.com/huuck/ADBHoney).
+I’ve been working on implementig plugins and configuration functionality in my [forked]() repository of [ADBHoney](https://github.com/huuck/ADBHoney).
 But in one moment I completely rewrite the project to make the network communication based on [Twisted](https://twistedmatrix.com) which is an event-driven networking engine written in Python.
 To distinguish this from the other implementation I created this repository.

 --------------------------------------------------------------------------------